 Let’s go to The Chalkboard.

 If you need a primer on this diet, check out our Mediterranean Diet for Beginners.
 It will catch you up on all of the basics.

 The Mediterranean diet incorporates foods from the countries surrounding the sea, including Italy and Greece.
 The diet is a bit of a misnomer because it isn’t a strict plan but instead, recommendations that will lead to a healthier life.

-The diet suggests that you eat mostly plant-based food (fruits, vegetables, whole-grains, legumes).
+The diet suggests eating mostly plant-based food (fruits, vegetables, whole grains, legumes).
 Although it’s not a vegan or vegetarian diet by any means.
-The guidelines suggest that you consume fish 2-3 times a week, poultry is suggested in moderate amounts, and red meat is ok but only a few times a month.
+The guidelines suggest consuming fish 2-3 times a week, poultry is suggested in moderate amounts, and red meat is ok but only a few times a month.

 Benefits of The Mediterranean Diet